-Provides an understanding of early civilizations from ancient times until c.
+This course provides an understanding of early civilizations from ancient times until c.
 1650.
 Early civilizations include Egypt, Babylonia, India, China, Israel, Greece and Rome.
 European coverage includes Middle Ages, Renaissance, Reformation and beginnings of the Age of Discovery.
 This course includes cultural, intellectual, political and economic developments, and is the basis for the 2nd term, HIS102.